ipfs-inactive/blog/content/post/094-gossipsub-v1.1.md

 That’s it for now.
 Hope you enjoy the release and happy gossiping!

-The Gossipsub Task Force

-David Dias, Dmitris Vyzovitis, Yiannis Psaras, Yusef Napora, Dirk McCormick
+**The Gossipsub Task Force** - David Dias, Dmitris Vyzovitis, Yiannis Psaras, Yusef Napora, Dirk McCormick